You gotta love the granny! Even if you don’t crochet, you can probably pick out a classic granny square afghan from a lineup.

 You can crochet a granny square using any type of yarn and any size crochet hook.
-In this example, I’ve used a basic worsted weight yarn and size H/8 5mm crochet hook.
+This tutorial uses a basic worsted weight yarn and size H/8 5mm crochet hook.

 Dc into the first chain.